 Thousands of short risetime voltage pulses per second are created by invertors of the pulse width modulated (PWM) voltage source type.
 These voltage pulses may adversely affect the stator winding insulation in variable speed motors and the rotor insulation in DFIG wind turbines and hydrogenerators.
 In random wound machines rated less than 690 V, partial discharge (PD) can occur that lead to insulation failure.
 In form wound machines, the inverter voltage pulses cause dielectric heating, higher PD and more rapid aging of the stress control coatings.
 This seminar reviews the characteristics of the voltage pulses from drives and the insulation failure processes.
 Avoiding insulation failure using the test methods described in IEC 60034-18-41 and 42 are also discussed.

-Transformer Insulation Diagnostics – Field perspective
+Transformer & Bushing Insulation Diagnostics – Field perspective

 This course describes the most important methodologies used for transformer insulation diagnostics in the field.
-The topics include time and frequency domain methodologies described in the international literature including insulation resistance, Power Factor, newly developed features for improved Power Factor diagnostics and advanced diagnostics with Dielectric Frequency Response.
+The topics include frequency domain methodologies described in the international literature including line-frequency power factor, narrow band and full spectrum dielectric response as applied in power, distribution, instrument transformers and HV bushings.